inhouse-work/protos/README.md

 ```html
 <ul data-controller="list tooltip">
 ```

+This makes it very convenient to add functionality to basic components without overriding their core behavior or having to modify/override their class.

 If we wanted to, just like for our theme we can change the method from `default_attrs` by defining the `default_attrs_method` on the class: